LinkdropHQ/linkdrop-binance-x/README.md

 ## 1. Generate Verification Key Pair

-Generate Ethereum key pair: VERIFIER_PRIVATE_KEY and corresponding VERIFIER_ADDRESS Linkdropper running the server should update configs on the server to use the VERIFIER_ADDRESS
+Generate Ethereum key pair: VERIFIER_PRIVATE_KEY and corresponding VERIFIER_ADDRESS
+Token Holder running the server should update configs on the server to use the VERIFIER_ADDRESS

 ## 2. Generate Claim Links